Acestes: Mythological tradition of Dionysius

 The tradition of Acestes in Dionysius of Halicarnassus, who calls him Aegestus (Αἴγεστος), is different, for according to him, the grandfather of Aegestus quarreled with Laomedon, who slew him and gave his daughters to some merchants to convey them to a distant land.
 A noble Trojan however embarked with them, and married one of them in Sicily, where she subsequently gave birth to a son, Aegestus.
-During the war against Troy Aegestus obtained permission from Priam to return and take part in the contest, and afterwards returned to Sicily, where Aeneas on his arrival was hospitably received by him and Elymus, and built for them the towns of Aegesta and Elyme.
+During the war against Troy, Aegestus obtained permission from Priam to return and help fight against the Achaeans.
+When the city was close to falling, he fled back to Sicily with Elymus, taking three ships that Achilles had previously lost during his raiding along the Trojan coast.
+Aeneas's arrival to Sicily was hospitably received by him and Elymus, and he built for them the towns of Aegesta and Elyme.
 The account of Dionysius seems to be nothing but a rationalistic interpretation of the genuine legend.

 Arrow of Acestes

 In the Aeneid, Acestes participates in a trial of skill in which he shoots his arrow which then bursts into flame as a sign from Jupiter of Acestes's deserved honor.